sajanrav/courses/README.md

 1. Assignment - 1 :
    This assignment has two parts to it -

    a.
 Simulate the performance of a 4 stock portfolio in an excel spreadsheet and compare it to index returns.
 The stocks
       to be taken are AAPL, XOM, GOOG and GLD.
 The index to be selected is S & P 500.
-Try out different weights for allocations and display for portfolio after assigning allocation weights.
+Try out different weights for allocations and display metrics for portfolio after assigning allocation weights.

    b.
-Convert the above spreadsheet into a Python script and extend it to identify optimal allocations for any 4 stock
+Convert the above spreadsheet into a Python script and extend it to identify optimal allocations for any 4 stock portfolio.
-      portfolio.